-Motorized drain snakes are most effective when used to remove blockages caused by tree root infiltration but are also used for clearing grease, food waste, and sewage clogs.
+Motorized drain snakes are most effective for removing blockages caused by tree root infiltration but also for clearing grease, food waste, and sewage clogs.
 Motorized drain snakes can sometimes make a lousy plumbing situation worse; for instance, if your pipes are old and corroded, using a powered drain snake can break off chunks of metal, making the clog worse and shattering the line.

 If your plumber hasn’t had success after attempting to clear a drain or sewer line with a motorized snake, it could indicate a complete blockage further down your sewer line.
-One of the recent technological advances that have most helped the plumbing industry is the high-definition snake camera.
+The high-definition snake camera is a recent technological advance that has helped the plumbing industry.

 As exciting as plumber’s snakes and drain cameras are, neither holds a candle to when we get to use the hydro-jetting machines.
-By employing concentrated water jets, it can flush away decades of built-up grease, soap, and other nastiness that hangs out in your drain and sewer lines.
+Concentrated water jets can flush away decades of built-up grease, soap, and other nastiness that hangs out in your drain and sewer lines in seconds.

 Powerful water streams from a hydro-jetting machine can reach as high as 35,000 pounds per square inch (PSI) and have more than enough power to eliminate any trace of residue from your pipe walls, leaving them in a “like-new” condition.

 First off, we can only solve a problem if we recognize it.